omdevteam/om/docs/docs/advanced_documentation.md

 Writing a monitoring program consists mainly in writing a Python class (a *Monitor* class), that lives in the Processing Layer and implements a data analysis pipeline.
-The whole processing logic should be implemented in this class, which must be a subclass of the [OmProcessingProtocol][om.Protocols.processing_layer.OmProcessingProtocol] abstract class.
+The whole processing logic should be implemented in this class, which must be a subclass of the [OmProcessingProtocol][om.protocols.processing_layer.OmProcessingProtocol] abstract class.

 The Monitor class must implement all the methods that are abstract in the base class.